Nosto/wiki-docs/implementing-nosto/implement-psn/README.md

   - Nosto offers you several helper methods to inject campaign into the DOM, you'll find details at the end of this page.
 3. Templates for RECs campaigns can be hosted and maintained in Nosto or built within your own code base (API approach, recommended for headless and SPAs).
 4. Depending on your implementation method and tech stack, different options to attribute clicks from Nosto campaigns are available (it might need a few lines of custom code, you'll find details below per implementation method).
    - *Please note:* If you have the Nosto preview enabled, attribution/references will not show in the Nosto debug toolbar.
+You can do QA via the `ev1` request in your network tab (details below).
 5. OCP and RECs campaigns are always associated with exactly one placement.
    - The placements are also used for A/B testing, e.g. testing campaign A vs. campaign B inside of placement `#nosto-productpage-1`.
    - Requesting campaigns via GraphQL is limited (no A/B testing, no dynamic filtering).